 See the following for a selection of resources for interested families.
 Including:

-Visit Puget Sound Independent Schools for
+Visit Puget Sound Independent

 information, applications, and links to private schools in and around Seattle.